Zren/zren.github.io/kde_docs/widget-Examples-BundleIcon.md

 }
 {% endhighlight %}

-I've written [`AppletIcon.qml`](https://github.com/Zren/plasma-applet-lib/blob/master/package/contents/ui/lib/AppletIcon.qml) which allows you to easily use `AppletIcon { source: "customicon" }` to draw the icon with `PlasmaCore.SvgItem`.
-It also supports `AppletIcon { source: "kde" }` which first checks to see if `icons/kde.svg` exists, then falls back to the `kde` icon from the icon theme.
+I've written [`AppletIcon.qml`](https://github.com/Zren/plasma-applet-lib/blob/master/package/contents/ui/lib/AppletIcon.qml) which allows you to easily use `AppletIcon { source: "customicon" }`{:.nowrap} to draw the icon with `PlasmaCore.SvgItem`.
+It also supports `AppletIcon { source: "kde" }`{:.nowrap} which first checks to see if `icons/kde.svg` exists, then falls back to the `kde` icon from the icon theme.
 This way you can easily support a configrable icon in your widget.

 Now that we've drawn the icon, we need to fixup `customicon.svg` to support the color scheme.
 I will summarize the Plasma Style (aka desktoptheme) [documentation on system colors](https://techbase.kde.org/Development/Tutorials/Plasma5/ThemeDetails#Using_system_colors) here.